All Episodes

 Good morning, Mark.

-Uh two two quick points of it, could uh one something that struck me as extremely ghoulish during the first hour this morning was the way that you kind of dismissed or minimized the death of three hundred people in favor of being able to use it as an opportunity to badmouth uh Obama and for anti-AIDS workers and the efforts they've put in over the decades to
+One, something that struck me as extremely ghoulish during the first hour this morning was the way that you kind of dismissed or minimized the death of 300 people in favor of being able to use it as an opportunity to badmouth Obama and show the pain for Anti-AIDS workers and the efforts they've put in over the decades to minimize the number of people dying of the disease.

-Uh well, wait a minute.
+Well, wait a minute.

-Let's let's let's go through that.
+Let's go through that.

 Did you hear me say that?

-No, no, I said right at the top of the show, I said at the top of the show, uh twel I broke it down.
+No, no, I said right at the top of the show, I said at the top of the show, I broke it down because these are my Commonwealth cousins, right?

-I was born a subject of her Canadian Majesty.
+I was born a subject of Her Canadian Majesty.

-I broke one of my fellow Canadians died.
+Now, one of my fellow Canadians died.

-I broke this all, I broke this all down.
+I broke this all down.

 Gary, answer my question.